 3 workouts per week

-- Second day (Wednesday) – leg day
+- The second day (Wednesday) – leg day

-- Third day (Friday) – whole body
+- The third day (Friday) – whole body

 Work out every other day (Monday, Wednesday, Friday or Tuesday, Thursday, Saturday).